QiufangMa/control-schedule-framework/draft-wqb-tvr-applicability.md

 ## Policy and Enforcement

 Policies are a set of rules to administer, manage, and control access to network resources.
-For example, the following shows an example of a scheduled ACL policy:
+For example, the following shows an example of a scheduled interface policy:

 ~~~~
-drop TCP traffic source-port 16384 time 2025-12-01T08:00:00Z
+Disable interface ethernet0/1/1 time 2025-12-01T08:00:00Z
 /2025-12-15T18:00:00Z
 ~~~~